Autism and Sleep: Understanding Problems and Finding Solutions

 How Common Are Sleep Problems in Autism?

-Research published in the National Institutes of Health indicates that 50-80% of autistic children experience significant sleep problems, compared to 20-30% of typically developing children.
+Research in the National Institutes of Health shows 50-80% of autistic children have sleep problems.
+This is much higher than other children.

 According to Autism Speaks, sleep issues often persist into adolescence and adulthood, making this a critical area for intervention.